 - Cranberry Juice

-Cranberry juice can be store-bought or better still, made at home, and according to an article published in Nutrition Research, randomized controlled trials showed that drinking cranberry juice was good for beneficial antibacterial bacteria adhesion and prevention of harmful bacteria in the urinary tracts of healthy people.
+Cranberry juice can be store-bought or better still, made at home, and according to an article published in the Journal of Nutrition, randomized controlled trials showed that drinking cranberry juice was good for beneficial antibacterial bacteria adhesion and prevention of harmful bacteria in the urinary tracts of healthy people.
 Keep in mind that processed cranberry juice most likely will contain sugars, which are not good for your gut.

 - Fermented Foods